pkgdown/extra.css

 Skip to contents

-HDAnalyzeR is an R package developed to streamline and enhance proteomics analysis, particularly for biomarker selection from blood plasma samples.
-It is developed by and optimized to be used from Human Disease Blood Atlas group internally with Olink proteomics data.
-This vignette will guide you through the essential steps to use the package, from data loading and quality control to data cleaning, dimensionality reduction, and biomarker identification.
+HDAnalyzeR is an R package developed to streamline and enhance proteomics analysis, particularly for biomarker discovery from blood plasma samples.
+It is developed by the Human Disease Blood Atlas group.
+This vignette will guide you through the essential steps to use the package from data loading to biomarker identification.
 Let’s get started by loading the package!

 Loading the Data